bridgecrew-perf4/aws-terraform-nodejs-app-sample/README.md

 # aws-terraform-nodejs-app-sample

-# if installing the agents then be sure to update the license or api key respectively in the shell script
+Please remember to update the shell script with your respective key(s) when install one of the agents